StefanStolz/ShadowWriter/README.md

 ## ✨ Features

-Samples can be found in the [Source-Code](https://github.com/StefanStolz/ShadowWriter/tree/main/src/ShadowWriter.Sample).
+Samples can be found in the [Source-Code](https://github.com/StefanStolz/ShadowWriter/tree/main/src/ShadowWriter.Sample) or in the [Wiki](https://github.com/StefanStolz/ShadowWriter/wiki).

 ### 1. Generate Null Objects
 The NullObject feature in ShadowWriter provides a simple way to automatically generate null object implementations for interfaces and classes.
 This pattern is useful for providing default "do nothing" implementations that can help avoid null reference exceptions and simplify code.